Kaori61/project-demo/README.md

    * Create a histgram to visualise total transaction amount for attrited and exisiting customers.

-3. Customers with higher total revolving balances are less likely to churn.
+3. Customers with lower total revolving balances are likely to churn.
-   * Create a box plot to compare total revolving balance for attited customers and exsisting customers
+   * Create a box plot to compare total revolving balance for attited customers and exsisting customers.

+4. To further explore hypothesis 3 - Customer with lower total revolving balance AND lower credit limit are likely to churn
+   *  Create a scatter plot to see the relationship between those two variables.

 ## Project Plan